 Keychain LED flashlight by berkenbusch.
 TARDIS Deluxe Kit by countspatula.
 I have lighting and sticker kits for sale on my Etsy store if interested: Charlesworth Dynamics is pleased to offer the TARDIS Deluxe Kit.

 I have yet to get a satisfactory print out of a TARDIS which prints standing up, so I designed this to print flat.
 It turns out better, faster and offers some nice customization options.
-How to install inexpensive, energy-efficient under-cabinet lighting.
+This is based directly off BBC blueprints from around Eccleston or early Tennant.
+Everything is designed to slot or snap together so glue isn't necessary except for the lamp top to lamp shade since it's so tiny.
+The top comes off so the TARDIS can be used as a pencil holder, container, etc. How to install inexpensive, energy-efficient under-cabinet lighting.
 Earlier this week I showed you how we created a soft, even, warm glow on each shelf of our still-in-progress DIY bookshelf, all for about $30 total.

 Even better – it uses almost no electricity.
 (I think it’s 18 watts per entire 16-foot reel, even though earlier in the week I told you it was 3 watts.
 GEMMA Hoop Earrings.
 TARDIS with LED Mount Dual Extrusion Print by cdb.
 TARDIS with LED mount, 9v Battery tray and bracket for a SPDT or DPDT mini switch.

 This is for Dual Extrusion printers, If you want my source file download TARDISv2.ipt.
 Tardis Pendant by MakersBox.
 Sign In Join Thingiverse!